How to Install Self Adhesive Stick on Vinyl Floor Tiles Guide

 Note: Do NOT remove the release paper until the tile has been cut for fitting.

-1) Place the tile to be cut precisely over a tile on the last row of an installed field tile (Tile A).
+1) Place the tile to be cut precisely over a tile on the last row of an installed field tile.
+(Figure 2 - Tile A)

-A).
-Lay another tile (Tile B) tight to the wall and over the Tile A (Refer to Figure 2).
+A) Lay another tile tight to the wall and placed over the first tile.
+(Figure 2 - Tile B)

 2) Cut the tile to the required shape and ensure it fits before removing the release paper.
 Do NOT force the tile into place, and it is recommended to leave a knife edge gap of 2mm to or around all vertical fixtures.
 (Figure 3)

 a) Use grit and soiling removing door mats at all entrances.